 From Creation to Man

-The above means that this is not a second creation, but simply a retelling of one portion of creation.
-In this case, Adam (probably1) is telling what happened on day six of creation.
+The previous posts about toledots means that this is not a second creation, but simply a retelling of one portion of creation.
+In this case, Adam (probably1,2) is telling what happened on day six of creation.
 But Adam first starts with what things were like before he was actually created.
 He must have asked God about these things.

 For example, in verse 5 he says there weren’t any plants yet.
 But, that condition was changed on day three of creation, three whole days before Adam comes on the scene.
 Next he tells us that it hadn’t rained yet, which very likely means God had to tell him this as well.
 (If you had never seen rain, how would you know that it will fall eventually?)